60 Participants Needed

 The trial requires that participants either be unmedicated or on a stable medication treatment for at least two weeks.
 If you are taking medications that affect cognitive processes or increase seizure risk, you may need to stop those.

-What data supports the effectiveness of the treatment Transcranial Magnetic Stimulation (TMS) for depression in individuals with Autism Spectrum Disorder?
+What prior data suggests that Transcranial Magnetic Stimulation (TMS) is safe for individuals with Autism Spectrum Disorder and depression?

 Who Is on the Research Team?